Jake1402/Tiny-GPTs/README.md

 # Torch-GPTs
-Tiny-GPTs is a simple way to build custom encoder/decoder only models from scratch.
+Torch-GPTs is a simple way to build custom encoder/decoder only models from scratch.
 Allowing people to better understand how they work.
 The repository includes ways to pretrain and finetune your LLM, compile datasets into npy files, and create a tokenizer for them to use. unfortunately ways to train via reinforcement learning haven't been included yet but should be added later down the line using [Huggingfaces TRL Library](https://huggingface.co/docs/trl/en/index).

 ## How to install
 To install the model you need to have all the requirements.
 The requirements for this model are all contained in [requirements](./requirements.txt).
 I used a Anaconda environment for my install so I'd recommend you do the same or do something similar.
 To begin install [PyTorch](https://pytorch.org/get-started/locally/) on your machine, it's important you use at least PyTorch 2.4 or higher.
 To do this follow the guide found on their website.